Alejogb1/job-board/blog-data/how-do-i-deploy-with-octopus-on-an-ecs-cluster.md

 id: "how-do-i-deploy-with-octopus-on-an-ecs-cluster"
 ---

-Right then, let’s tackle this.
-I've spent a fair chunk of my career navigating the intricacies of deployment pipelines, and getting Octopus Deploy to play nice with an Amazon ECS cluster is a challenge I've encountered multiple times – each with its own nuanced quirks.
+Right then I've spent a fair chunk of my career navigating the intricacies of deployment pipelines, and getting Octopus Deploy to play nice with an Amazon ECS cluster is a challenge I've encountered multiple times – each with its own nuanced quirks.
 It's not a simple 'plug and play' situation, but it's absolutely achievable with a systematic approach.
 We're essentially orchestrating interactions between a deployment platform designed for broad application management (Octopus) and a container orchestration service tailored for containerized workloads (ECS).
 The crux lies in bridging that gap.

 First, understand that Octopus doesn't directly "deploy" to ECS the way it might to, say, a virtual machine.
-Instead, it orchestrates the necessary actions within AWS to *cause* a deployment to happen on ECS.
+Instead, it orchestrates the necessary actions within AWS to _cause_ a deployment to happen on ECS.
 This typically involves: building container images, pushing them to a repository (like ECR), and updating the ECS service definition to point to the new image, which then triggers a rolling update in ECS.

 My first run at this, about five years ago, involved a rather complex microservices setup where we had multiple ECS services, each with its own deployment cadence.
 It was a valuable learning experience, largely in that I realized the importance of keeping configurations separate and using parameterization.
 We initially tried to cram everything into one Octopus project, which quickly became a maintenance nightmare.
 Lesson one: organization matters.